zarina-n/music-app/README.md

 ### App functionality:
 * Login/Signup logic
-* Songs search and filter
+* Song search and filter
-* Creating own playlist and listening to songs compilations
+* Playlists
 * Song like/dislike functionality
 * Localization (choice of 2 languages: English and Russian)
 * Built in player (with play, pause, repeat, shuffle and rewind functionality)